On edge-primitive 3-arc-transitive graphs

-\begin{rem} The notation for the classical groups is defined in Section \ref{sec:classicalgroupsfaithful}, and for the outer automorphisms $\delta', \delta, \phi$ and $\gamma$ we follow the notation of \cite{BHRD}.
-In Table \ref{tab:classicalgroupsfaithful} only the Hoffman-Singleton graph is vertex-primitive, and we believe that all of the non vertex-primitive examples are new.
+\begin{rem} The notation for the classical groups is defined in Section \ref{sec:classicalgroupsfaithful}, and for the outer automorphisms $\delta, \delta', \phi$ and $\gamma$ we follow the notation of \cite{BHRD}.
+Moreover, $(2^2)_{122}$ is the outer automorphism group of $\PSU_4(3)$ isomorphic to $C_2^2$ given in \cite{Atlas}.
+The graph obtained from the first row of Table \ref{tab:classicalgroupsfaithful} is the Hoffman-Singleton graph \cite{HoSi} and is the only vertex-primitive graph obtained.
+We believe that all of the remaining examples are new. \end{rem}